noaa-pifsc/esd-arp-resources/_pages/benthic_team.md

   image_caption: "2022 MA NCRMP: Divers deliberate.
 Credit: NOAA Fisheries"
   alt: "training materials"
   title: "Training Materials"
   excerpt: Structure-from-motion training and other community resources are available on <a href ="https://www.lai-network.org/" target = "_blank">LAI-NETWORK</a>.
 To correctly identify coral species as well as their condition, such as causes of predation, we undergo training.
-These materials will be released at a later date.
 To mitigate diver biases, we routinely run and analyze our data for potential diver biases and have regular discussions to normalize our data and surveys.
+Please contact us for access to more training materials.
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"